JamieBort/Learning-Directory/PrinciplesParadigmsPatternsDesigns/README.md

 # Principles Paradigms Patterns Designs

-TODO:

-1. ~~Move the ./SoftwareDesignPatterns/ directory into this one.~~
-2. ~~Move the ./ProgrammingParadigm/ directory into this one.~~
-3. ~~Remove the ./Unix/ directory.~~
-4. Remove the ./scratch/ directory.

 ## Purpose

 This is the readme template that I'll use throughout the Learning Directory repo.